1. Protected Agriculture in Mexico Criteria Brochure

 These Criteria lay out the requirements that protected agriculture assets and projects must meet in order to be eligible for Climate Bonds Certification.
 The bond must also meet the overarching Climate Bonds Standard.

-The Protected Agriculture Criteria covers facilities including: PVC film or glass greenhouses, systems for closure and/or isolation, automation of water, precision fertilizer and other chemical use, non-soil substrates as well as dedicated infrastructure and support facilities such as computer and sensor controlled drip irrigation and micro-aspersion systems, air and light control systems, and hydroponic systems.
-This note provides an overview of the Criteria - for full details see the Criteria document.
+The Protected Agriculture Criteria covers facilities including: PVC film or glass greenhouses, systems for closure and/or isolation, precision fertilizer and other chemical use, non-soil substrates as well as dedicated infrastructure and support facilities such as computer and sensor controlled air and light control systems.

 Development of the Protected Agriculture Criteria

-The Criteria on Protected Agriculture was developed with a specific focus on Mexico, continuing the work on various Criteria under Land Use including forestry, land conservation and restoration, and fisheries and aquaculture.
-To create the Criteria, a peer reviewed process has been estalished, which assessd the scientific and financial feasibilty of the proposed Criteria.
+The Protected Agriculture Criteria was developed with a specific focus on Mexico, continuing the work on various Criteria under Land Use including forestry, land conservation and restoration, and griculture.
+To create the Criteria, a peer reviewed process was been established, which assessd the scientific and financial feasibilty of the proposed Criteria.

 Mexico has seen dramatic growth and geographic expansion in the use of protected agriculture with greenhouse-based production rising from 790 hectares in 2000 to over 23,000 hectares in 2015, representing a compounded 25% annual growth rate over this period.
 Future growth in protected agriculture in Mexico will be influenced by the demand in the US market (the destination for an estimated 80% of greenhouse-based production) as well as the trade policy context.